kolbasky/LinkRouter/README.md

 - ✅ Tiny, fast, single .exe
 - ✅ Zero memory footprint - fire and exit.

+> [!WARNING]
+> There are some false-positives on VirusTotal for this program: [3 out of 72 AVs mark this file suspicious](https://www.virustotal.com/gui/file/a2cb8889cfe9ba54d0e8f9ad629e6c3ff00101efca6d58641161c33af65e0523?nocache=1).
+We can do nothing about it at the moment without sacrificing functionality.
+If the project lives we will try code signing and contacting AV vendors.

 ## 🚀 Quick Start

 1. **Download** [`linkrouter.exe`](https://github.com/kolbasky/link-router/releases/latest)